JacksonMelloGang/valres/README.md

 ## About Valres

-Valres is a school project, where students have to create a website, which allow a company 'Maison des ligues' to manage bookings as well as Administrateur,
+Valres is a school project, where students have to create a website, which allow a company 'Maison des ligues' to manage bookings as well as manage users, or room etc...,

 This website have to respect a few rules: